jmoral4/Alphastorms/README.md

 }
 ```
     -- or...download the files using C#/.NET filedownload and a direct filepath (i.e., normal HTTP download).
 The previous option is mainly to prevent arbitrary people from downloading/wasting bandwidth without the client

+## Storage/db client
+* Will probably go with Sqlite on the client for simplicity
+* server storage hasn't been nailed down but it may be either something Dapper powered (to give flexibility) or perhaps more specific if NoSql seems like the best option for certain workloads (or for developer speed/sanity)

 ## Steps for downloader to Client Launch